Bilateral Optic Nerve Edema Leading to the Diagnosis of Ocular Syphilis

 Severe hypertriglyceridemia can transiently cause the appearance of a salmon-colored fundus with creamy vessels which is known as lipemia retinalis

-Read Moreby Shelly Kim, OD.
-FAAO | Feb 22, 2024 | Featured Article, Glaucoma, Neuro, Systemic Disease, Volume 2, Issue 1
+Read Moreby Shelly Kim, OD, FAAO | Feb 22, 2024 | Featured Article, Glaucoma, Neuro, Systemic Disease, Volume 2, Issue 1

 Charles Bonnet Syndrome (CBS) induced by brimonidine tartrate ophthalmic solution has rarely been reported.
 CBS is a condition characterized by visual hallucinations in patients with vision loss and clear cognition.
 This condition is more prevalent in the elderly population, between the ages of 75 and 84 years old.